Pkrysinski/weather-dashboard-app/README.md

 - - - - -
 TODO...
+NEEDS-
+>Add some styling via CSS and make the page look a little nicer!
+WANTS-
 >Would like to have auto-fill set up for the search textbox with a few hundred cities.
 >Would like to make textbox take zip codes.